 5. Ducks and Chickens

 Ducks and chickens are so useful if you grow food.
 Yes, they produce delicious eggs, but they have plenty of other uses, too.
 Their poop makes nutrient-rich fertilizer and they love nothing more than snacking on slugs and snails.
-Just remember not to give them free reign in your vegetable plot, as they’ll eat your plants, too.
+Just remember not to give them free rein in your vegetable plot, as they’ll eat your plants, too.
 A good option is to let them run and scratch and eat on fallow patches or between beds, or anywhere slugs are likely to hide where your cultivated plants aren’t.
 They’ll clear weeds in these areas, which reduces hiding places, as well as eating the slugs themselves.

 If you’re lucky enough to live in a part of the word where there are wild hedgehogs, encouraging them into your food garden is one of the most effective ways of controlling slugs naturally.
 These tiny carnivores devour every slug and snails they find, and they consume large quantities every night.
 Entice them with rotting log piles, “wild” patches that you don’t disturb, and plenty of hidey holes.
 Some hedgehog rescues may also consider allowing you to adopt hedgehogs that can’t be released back into the wild, as long as you can provide a secure, enclosed environment, and food in the absence of adequate wild food sources.